The Constant Geometric Speed Schedule for Adiabatic State Preparation: Abstract

 \section{Abstract}

-The efficiency of adiabatic quantum evolution is governed by the adiabatic evolution time, \(T\), which depends on the minimum energy gap, \(\Delta\).
-For a generic schedule, \(T\) typically scales as \(\Delta^{-2}\), whereas the rigorous lower bound is \(\mathcal{O}(\Delta^{-1})\).
-This indicates the potential for a quadratic speedup through the adiabatic schedule construction.
-Here, we introduce the constant speed schedule, which traverses the adiabatic path of the eigenstate at a uniform rate.
-We first show that this approach reduces the scaling of the upper bound of the required evolution time by one order in \(1/\Delta\).
-We then provide a segmented constant speed schedule protocol, in which path segment lengths are computed from eigenstate overlaps along the adiabatic evolution.
-By relying on the overlaps on the fly, our method eliminates the need for prior spectral knowledge.
-We test our algorithm numerically on the adiabatic unstructured search, the N$_2$ molecule, and the [2Fe-2S] cluster.
-In our numerical experiments, the method achieves the optimal \(1/\Delta\) scaling in a small gap region, thereby demonstrating a quadratic speedup over the standard linear schedule.
+The efficiency of adiabatic quantum evolution is governed by the evolution time $T$, which typically scales as $\mathcal{O}(\Delta^{-2})$ with the minimum energy gap $\Delta$.
+However, the rigorous lower bound is $\mathcal{O}(L\Delta^{-1})$, where $L$ is the adiabatic path length.
+Although $L$ is formally upper-bounded by $\mathcal{O}(\Delta^{-1})$, such a bound is often too loose in practice, and $L$ can be bounded independently of $\Delta$.
+This indicates the potential for a quadratic speedup through adiabatic schedule construction.
+Here, we introduce the constant geometric speed (CGS) schedule, which traverses the adiabatic path at a uniform rate.
+We show that this approach reduces the scaling of the evolution time by a factor of $\Delta^{-1}$, provided $L$ remains bounded independently of $\Delta$.
+We propose a segmented CGS protocol where path segment lengths are computed from eigenstate overlaps on the fly, reducing the prior spectral-knowledge requirement from the full gap function $\Delta(s)$ to just a global lower bound on the energy gap.
+Numerical tests on adiabatic unstructured search, N$_2$, and a [2Fe-2S] cluster demonstrate the optimal $\Delta^{-1}$ scaling, confirming a quadratic speedup over the standard linear schedule.